superllout/wotlk-core/README.md

 ### For simple user:

-* Report any issues with proper information (last used core commit has, compiler, platform, mysql server version, add-ons, which script engines are enabled and similar.).
+* Report any issues with proper information (last used core commit hash, git branch, compiler, platform, mysql server version, add-ons, which script engines are enabled and similar.).

-* Add information how that functionality should work (for example: creature should cast XX spell XXX times) and how this works in core currently.
+* Add information when creating issue how that functionality should work (for example: creature should cast XX spell XXX times) and how this works in core currently.

-* Check your information before submitting.
+* Check your information and for duplicate issues before submitting.

-* By testing new patches (major implementation will published in branches).
+* By testing new patches (major implementation will published in branches) and reporting implementation issues.

 * Helping to keep it well documented.